Best Crypto Cards in Chile (2026)

 Crypto Card Regulation in Chile

 The CMF (Comision para el Mercado Financiero) regulates crypto under the Ley Fintech (Law 21,521) enacted in January 2023 and fully effective from February 2024.
-Chile became the second LATAM country after Mexico to create comprehensive fintech legislation, and the only one to do so as an OECD member state.
+Chile became the second LATAM country after Mexico to create broad fintech legislation, and the only one to do so as an OECD member state.

 The Ley Fintech establishes three categories of regulated fintech services: payment platforms, crowdfunding platforms, and alternative transaction systems (which captures crypto exchanges and VASP operations).
 Entities operating in Chile must register with the CMF, meet capital adequacy requirements, implement AML/KYC programs compliant with FATF recommendations, and undergo ongoing supervisory examinations.